DYLAB2331/aai-statement-generator-v1/README.md

-# PorfolioPulse
+# PortPulse

-PortfolioPulse is a script used to generate investment statements based on a proprietary dataset and templates.
+PortPulse is a script used to generate investment statements based on a proprietary dataset and templates.
 The program is customized to read data from an Excel spreadsheet, create a separate Excel spreadsheet from a given template, and fill in client and investment information based on the dataset.

 ## Dependencies